Search Results

 - Pain Management

 Dr. Tong Zhu specializes in pain medicine, physical medicine and rehabilitation and holds outpatient clinics at Memorial Hospital's Specialty Clinic on Tuesdays.
-CONDITIONS EVALUATES: • Neck and Back Pain - Degenerative disc disease - Herniated disc - Facet joint syndrome - Radiculopathy /Sciatica - Spinal stenosis - Failed back syndrome • Nerve-Related Pain: - Complex regional pain syndrome - Peripheral neuropathy - Postherpetic neuralgia • Joint And Muscle Pain: - Joint pain: Arthritis in major joints such as the hip, knee and shoulder - Vertebral compression fractures - Sacroiliac (SI) joint pain - Pelvic pain - Myofascial pain • In Office Injections: - Trigger point injection - Knee/shoulder injection - Bursa injection To learn more about our specialists call Memorial Hospital Specialty Clinic at (618) 826-4581 ext.
+CONDITIONS EVALUATES: • Neck and Back Pain - Degenerative disc disease - Herniated disc - Facet joint syndrome - Radiculopathy /Sciatica - Spinal stenosis - Failed back syndrome • Nerve-Related Pain: - Complex regional pain syndrome - Peripheral neuropathy - Postherpetic neuralgia • Joint And Muscle Pain: - Joint pain: Arthritis in major joints such as the hip, knee and shoulder - Vertebral compression fractures - Sacroiliac (SI) joint pain - Pelvic pain - Myofascial pain • In Office Injections: - Trigger point injection - Knee/shoulder injection - Bursa injection To learn more about surgical procedures performed for pain management visit www.mhchester.com/surgical-procedures or call Memorial Hospital Specialty Clinic at (618) 826-4581 ext.
 1366